She Gods of Shark Reef: Production

-Corman left for Hawaii to make it in August 1958.
+Corman left for Hawaii to make it in August 1956.

-The film was made for an independent, Ludwig H. Gerber, who was hoping for the film to be picked up and released by a major studio.
+The film was made for an independent producer, Ludwig H. Gerber, who hoped the film would be picked up and released by a major studio.
 This did not happen.
-The film was instead sold to AIP in 1958, who released it.
+The film was, instead, sold to AIP in 1958, who released it.

 Reception

 The Monthly Film Bulletin called it "a poor script, indifferently performed."
 The Los Angeles Times said it only had two things to recommend it: "it is in color and it is only 63 minutes long."
 Film critic Lisa Marie Bowman wrote that the film has a "somewhat haphazard story", that its "low budget is obvious in every frame," and "[t]his is one of those films where the action stops for nearly five minutes so that [director] Corman can film a hula dancer."